ntsum/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map creates a new array wheres .foreach looks at each element in the array

 2. What is the difference between a function and a method?
+A method is a function that is within an object.

 3. What is closure?
+Can let variables be used within nested functions.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. window/global binding which looks at the windowed/global scope implicit binding which binds to a parent object new binding which can be used in constructor functions explicit binding allows use of .apply and .call to override constructor objects

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is necessary to take the attributes from a Parent constructor and allowed a Child constructor to inherit those attributes.
+Can be great for reusing code.
 ## Project Set up

 Follow these steps to set up and work on your project: